Devotional

 You look at those years like wreckage after a storm — scattered, useless, irretrievable.
 And underneath the grief is a quieter pain: It was for nothing.
 Those years are gone and they produced nothing good.

-Notice what that grief is really saying.
-It is saying: I was supposed to be in charge of those years, and I failed.
+That grief is saying something specific: I was supposed to be in charge of those years, and I failed.
 The ache over wasted time is, at its root, an ache over lost control.
 You are grieving your own sovereignty — the illusion that you were the one steering, and you steered badly.
 That grief feels like humility.
 It is actually the last fortress of pride: the belief that your life was yours to waste in the first place.

 Hear something true: God does not waste.
 Not one day.
 Not one failure.
 Not one chapter you would burn.
 Every locust year is an ingredient in His hands.